openshift/managed-cluster-config/README.md

 ## EFS Enablement via CSI

 [`efs-csi`](deploy/efs-csi) enables AWS EFS via the CSI driver.
-Customer opts in by opening a SNow ticket, whereupon SRE must add the appropriate [label](deploy/efs-csi/sss-config.yaml) to the cluster.
+Customer opts in by opening a ServiceNow ticket, whereupon SRE must add the appropriate [label](deploy/efs-csi/sss-config.yaml) to the cluster.
 The
 SelectorSyncSet: